 In the United States, dog bites injure about 1,000 people each day, and they require medical treatment for their wounds.
 In Massachusetts, the state laws dictate that the owner or party in control of a dog who causes injury or death to another person is legally obligated to compensate that victim for the injuries and losses suffered in the attack.
+This is where a dog bite attorney can help.

 Unlike other kinds of personal injury cases, which require the plaintiff to prove fault on the part of the defendant, a victim of a dog attack requires far less proof.
 The victim need only show that the dog inflicted the injuries (as opposed to by some other cause) and did not result from the “teasing or tormenting” of the dog prior to the attack.
 In many instances a “homeowner’s” insurance policy, held by the dog’s owner at the time of the attack, will provide coverage to the victim for the injuries and any losses sustained.